GeoinformationSystems/optimap/README.md

 # Start the app with specific configurations for development
 OPTIMAP_CACHE=dummy OPTIMAP_DEBUG=True python manage.py runserver

+# **Important:** To enable scheduled caching and other background tasks,
+# run the Django Q cluster in a separate terminal:
+python manage.py qcluster
 ```

 Now open a browser at <http://127.0.0.1:8000/>.